 How to prepare for ABF’s video interview

 ABF’s video interview is pre-recorded: ‘You’ll read the questions on screen and then record yourself answering them.
-You’ll answer a warm-up question followed by four competency-based questions,’ says Mari Pugh, graduate talent officer for ABF UK Grocery.
+You’ll answer a warm-up question followed by five competency-based questions,’ says Mari Pugh, graduate talent officer for ABF UK Grocery.

 Tip one: find out which competencies ABF are most likely to test you on

 ABF doesn’t have a list of competencies on its website so your preparation will involve predicting what competencies ABF might want to test you on.
-Look at the ‘About us’ and ‘Our schemes’ sections on ABF’s graduate website and the description of the scheme you’ve applied to.
+Look at the ‘About’ and ‘Our schemes’ sections on ABF’s graduate website and the description of the scheme you’ve applied to.
 Make a note of any competencies mentioned eg teamwork, leadership and resilience.